 - HUD, combined with Ginnie Mae, provides guaranteed backing, allowing the borrower to obtain the most competitive, long-term, fixed-rate pricing

 Borrower concerns over red tape and processing wait times over HUD loans have some historical grounding.
-But, says Davis, HUD has worked hard to address these problems, solving many of them by introducing the HUD Lean process in recent years.
+But, says Erkes, HUD has worked hard to address these problems, solving many of them by introducing the HUD Lean process in recent years.

-Still, delays can arise, but often they are due to provider inexperience, so Davis urges borrowers to choose a provider, such as Cambridge Realty Capital, with extensive experience and a high success rate in obtaining HUD funding for its clients.
+Still, delays can arise, but often they are due to provider inexperience, so Erkes urges borrowers to choose a provider, such as Cambridge Realty Capital, with extensive experience and a high success rate in obtaining HUD funding for its clients.